Primary Care GLP-1 Prescribing and Thrive Tribe

 Page Review Information

-Review date 06 January 2026 (Partial update)
+Review date: 05 June 2026 (Partial update)

-Next review date 30 June 2026
+Next review date: 30 March 2027

-GP Speciality lead Dr Melanie Schick
+GP Speciality lead: Dr Melanie Schick

-Contributors Deputy programme of care lead, Long term conditions
+Contributors: Deputy programme of care lead, Long term conditions